Crazy Bitch

-"Crazy Bitch" is the sixth single by American hard rock band Buckcherry, inspired by the infamous Paris Hilton sex tape 1 Night in Paris (2004).
-It was released as the first single from their third studio album 15 on January 31, 2006.
+"Crazy Bitch" is a song by American hard rock band Buckcherry.
+It was released in 2006 as the lead single to the band's third studio album, 15.
+The song was inspired by Paris Hilton's 2004 sex tape 1 Night in Paris.

-"Crazy Bitch" is the band's first single to hit the Billboard Hot 100 chart, debuting at No. 99 and peaking at No. 59.
+It was the band's first single to hit the Billboard Hot 100 chart, debuting at No. 99 and peaking at No. 59.
 It earned a nomination for Best Hard Rock Performance at the 49th Annual Grammy Awards.

 Background

 Singer Josh Todd said the song was inspired by the 2004 Paris Hilton sex tape.
 He added, "That kind of sparked the idea.
 All the guys that we know have had crazy girls like that in their lives, so we wanted to write a song with an idea that people could latch on to."
 Guitarist Keith Nelson admitted that they didn't plan on "Crazy Bitch" being their first single, as evidenced by the amount of profanity which made the song very radio-unfriendly.
 However, satellite radio stations could play the song uncensored, and a few in New York City put the song on heavy rotation, garnering exposure.

+Todd said that he first recorded himself singing the song's chorus on his mother's answering machine.

+Guitarist Keith Nelson disagreed with the song's reputation as misogynist.
+He said, "It was never meant to be misogynistic, but that was the way a lot of people saw it when the album came out.
+But since then I’ve heard that so many women love it, and know all the lyrics.
+Something like that is really gratifying, because it means that females are in on the joke as well.
+So anyone out there who still thinks we’re sexist?
+Talk to the girls who go around calling themselves The Crazy Bitch."

+In 2014, Buckcherry launched a line of sex toys named "Crazy Bitch Toys" after the song.
+Its first two products were the "All Night Long Pleasure Cock" and "The Truth Tattoo Care Kit".

 Music videos

 The original music video was filmed at the Key Club in Los Angeles, which was made to look like a strip club.
-An open casting call (documented in a video on the band's site called "Behind the Bitch") was held, recruiting dancers and strippers for the low-budget video, which was directed by Ulf Buddensieck.
-The video exists in two versions: one X-rated, and the other a "clean" version that has been aired on Fuse TV.
-The "clean" version, however, was not approved by MTV, who demanded more than 80 cuts, according to the July 13, 2006 issue of Rolling Stone.
+An open casting call (documented in a video on the band's site called "Behind the Bitch") was held in October 2005, recruiting unpaid dancers and strippers for the low-budget video, which was directed by Ulf Buddensieck.
+There are two versions of the video: an "explicit" version featuring female nudity (which was made available on the band's website) and a "clean" version that was aired on Fuse TV.
+The "clean" version, however, was not approved by MTV, who demanded more than 80 cuts, according to the July 13, 2006, issue of Rolling Stone.

 In October 2006, a new concept video was created for "Crazy Bitch" and the band's then-single "Next 2 You".